kewisch/action-web-ext/README.md

 * `apiKey`: The API key used for signing
 * `apiSecret`: The API secret used for signing
 * `apiUrlPrefix`: The URL of the signing API, defaults to AMO production
+* `timeout`: The number of milliseconds to wait before giving up on a response from Mozilla's web service.
+Defaults to 900000 ms (15 minutes).

 Changing apiUrlPrefix will allow you to submit to addons.thunderbird.net or using the staging/dev instance.